 Only battery that can be ultra-fast charged with little stress

-Good load performance; rugged and forgiving if abused
+Good load performance; forgiving if abused

 Simple storage and transportation; not subject to regulatory control